Did You Live or Work Near Camp Lejeune Between 1953 and 1987? Get Help Filing a Camp Lejeune Lawsuit from a Veteran Law Firm.

 Will I need a lawyer to file a claim?

-Technically no. However, because these are incredibly complex legal matters, it’s important that you have an attorney with knowledge and experience on your side.
-These cases will involve an extensive amount of paperwork that requires expert knowledge of the law.
+Technically no. However, because these are incredibly complex legal matters, it’s important that you have someone on your side with knowledge and experience to ensure your claim is processed as quickly as possible with little hiccups.
+These cases will involve extensive paperwork that requires expert knowledge of the law.
 Your attorney will know the right paperwork to file, medical records to submit, and other materials you’ll need for a successful claim.

 Who will be eligible for a Camp Lejeune Water Contamination Claim?